 - The large size of the lens protects your eyes from debris, dust, and allergens, providing a perfect solution if you suffer from eye allergies.

-Moreover, scleral lenses are composed of highly breathable gas permeable material, which ensures that ample oxygen reaches the eye, leading to healthy eyes and comfortable lens wear.
-Furthermore, the large size of the lens protects your eyes from debris, dust, and allergens, providing a perfect solution for those suffering from eye allergies.
+- They are composed of highly breathable gas permeable material, which ensures that ample oxygen reaches the eye, leading to healthy eyes and comfortable lens wear.

 We are proud to offer Zenlens™ scleral lenses in our Rockville Centre Long Island practice.
 Scleral lenses in general have made massive inroads into the contact lens market as they offer some very important benefits over traditional contact lens technology.
 Scleral lenses vault over the eye and sit on the white part, or the sclera of the eye.
 This design is superior for three reasons.